CoryKornowicz/MolKit/README.md

 # MolKit

-A Swift-version of a cheminformatics library, __shamelessly__ based off of OpenBabel to make adoption feel intuitive.
+A Swift-version of a cheminformatics library, __shamelessly__ based off of OpenBabel to make adoption feel intuitive (got to start somewhere, right?).
 To use openbabel from Swift, it would have needed C++ __<->__ Obj-C++ __<->__ Swift wrappers, so might as well write it in pure Swift then.

 ~ 30,000 lines of code and still does not yet read molecules, but __almost__ there.